 - 1. Highlight the Query field and press the Enter key. - 2.
-Press the Alpha key repeatedly until the desired input type is displayed (i.e., D, A, V, T or S). - 3.
+Press the Alpha key repeatedly until the desired input type is displayed (i.e., A, V or S).
+Digital Inputs do not require an alpha prefix.
+They are labeled simply as "001" through "256". - 3.
 Press the appropriate number keys to enter the Input Number.
 Leading zeros are not required. - 4.
 Accept the setting by pressing the Enter key.